When a computer says no, sometimes a human being says yes.

 How to change a no to a yes

-Once you receive notice that an application has been rejected, you can proceed to what I think of as step two of the application process.
+Once you receive notice that an application has been rejected you can proceed to step two of the application process.
 Step two requires that you call the credit card issuers and speak to their new applications department.

 Once connected to the right person, you may quickly be approved once your information is looked at by a human.
 In other instances, you might wish to offer additional information that was not supplied on your application.
 For example, you may inform them of sources of income that you had omitted.
-It may also help to remind the card issuer how long you have been a customer, and that you have had an excellent payment history.
+Remind the card issuer how long you have been a customer, and that you’ve had an excellent payment history.

-Finally, if you really want this new card for some reason, you can also ask to have another account closed in order to be approved.
+Finally, if you really want this new card, you can ask to have another account closed just to be approved.
 I might do this when I am offered an especially generous sign-up bonus, and I am desperate to be approved.
 And finally, since this reconsideration process is subjective, it can actually make a difference if you call back and speak with another representative.